dykstrom/mazela-man/01-chapter-1/README.md

 }
 ```

-Now we can modify the spawnPlayer method to set this type on the entity being created.
+Now we can modify the `spawnPlayer` method to set this type on the entity being created.
 We call
-the builder method type.
+the builder method `type`.

 ```java
     @Spawns("Player")